Seantoo/DesignIV_Assignment0/Design_VI_Assingment0.md

 I am not very good at coding, but am looking to develop my skills in that area in the future.
 ---
-[lichess website](https://lichess.org/) I've been playing chess for most of my life, but unfortunately am still not very good.
+[Lichess website](https://lichess.org/) I've been playing chess for most of my life, but unfortunately am still not very good.
 ---
 ![alt text](Avoid.jpg) A mystery novel about the letter e, but does not contain a single "e" in the writing.